damianmgarcia/Hide-n-Seek/README.md

     - 2023-02-11
   - New features
     - Start a job search from the popup
-      - If not already searching for jobs, the Hide n' Seek browser button popup now shows a search box that you can use to search for jobs on supported job boards.
+      - If you are not already searching for jobs, the Hide n' Seek browser button popup now displays a search box that lets you start a job search.
   - Improvements
     - Support for LinkedIn job collections and Indeed job feed
-      - Hide n' Seek can now detect and add "hide" buttons to jobs within LinkedIn job collections and Indeed job feeds.
+      - Hide n' Seek now detects and adds "hide" buttons to jobs in LinkedIn job collections and Indeed job feeds.
     - Popup keyboard accessibility
-      - Tabbing through popup elements now provides a consistent and reliable experience for keyboard users.
+      - Tabbing through the popup is now a consistent and reliable experience for keyboard users.
   - Bug fixes
     - Hide n' Seek UI not showing on LinkedIn after clicking browser's back or forward buttons
       - A MutationObserver for detecting jobs would sometimes stop working during back/forward web navigation on LinkedIn because LinkedIn would remove the element that the observer was observing.
 This issue has been resolved.